edgedb/edgedb-js/packages/auth-express/readme.md

 // Creates the following routes:
 // - GET /auth/signin: Redirects to built-in UI's sign in page
 // - GET /auth/signup: Redirects to built-in UI's sign up page
-// - GET /auth/callback: You must provide a terminating route handler in the configuration
+// - GET /auth/callback: Handles successful authentication.
+Typically you'll create a new user if `isSignUp` is true, and redirect appropriately.
 ```

 ### Custom UI: Email and password `createEmailPasswordRouter`